junzmint/happy-meow-day/README.md

 5. Open a Pull Request

 ## 🔮 Note
-This project was initially generated with assistance from [DeepSeek](https://deepseek.com) AI for discovering the power of this new AI model, then customized and enhanced with love!
-I did nothing, just prompt and prompt for the new feature.
-Of course the code look like a mess but you can arrange it as you want, i just want to find out how strong this AI model is in the term of UIUX design.
+This project was initially generated with assistance from DeepSeek AI for discovering the power of this new AI model, then customized and enhanced!
+I did nothing, just prompt and prompt for the new features.
+Of course the code look like a mess but you can arrange it as you want, I just want to find out how strong this AI model is in the term of UIUX design.